adambard/learnxinyminutes-docs/README.markdown

 Remember to fill in the author and author\_url fields so you get credited properly!

+### Requests

+The most requested languages are:

+* Scala
+* Python
+* Javascript

+... but there are many more requests to do "every language", so don't let that stop you.

 ## License

 Contributors remain copyright to their work, and can request removal at any time.